This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Wrap your arms loosely around your torso, offering yourself a steady embrace.
 Hold for several breaths and allow your shoulders to drop.

 Feel the weight of your arms and the containment they provide.
-This simple posture reminds the body that support can come from within, making release feel safer.
+This simple posture reminds your body that support can come from within, making the rest of the somatic release process feel safer to allow.

 Final Thought